Professor Alan Blackwell

 Share

-Professor of Interdisciplinary Design, Computer Laboratory, University of Cambridge
+Professor of Interdisciplinary Design, Department of Computer Science and Technology

 Alan has qualifications in professional engineering, computing and experimental psychology.
 He has 15 years experience of designing industrial systems, electronic and software products.
 He has taught design courses and supervised postgraduate design research students in Computing, Architecture, Psychology, Languages, Music, Fine Art and Engineering.
 He works regularly with social scientists and policy researchers, as well as on the design of next generation digital technologies.